xandeer/100-days-of-code/log.md

 1. Reviewed Array's prototype methods: `filter`, `every`, `sort`.
 2. I paid much time for layout, I think CSS is more difficult than JavaScript.
 So I need to do more practice on CSS.

+## Day 05: January 08, 2017

+### Today's Progress

+1. Resolved 3 algorithm problems.

+### Thoughts

+1. When we want to diff two arrays, we could get their sum and intersection first, then remove intersection's element from sum, the rest is what we want.